deadlydog/AzureDevOps.Wait/src/MarketplaceDocs/Overview.md

 This extension provides a task that can be used to pause the Build or Release process for the specified amount of time.

-**Note**: This extension currently on supports *Windows* agents, but there are plans to also support Linux / Mac agents in the future.
+**Note:** This extension currently only supports *Windows* agents, but there are plans to also support Linux and Mac agents in the future.

 If you find this extension useful, please rate / review it.